cooperative-computing-lab/root-diff/README.md

 ### Introduction

-This program can be used to compare two root files.
-Root file is used for storing serialized root object, which used by [ROOT Data Analysis Framework](https://root.cern.ch/).
+This program can be used to compare two ROOT files.
+ROOT file is used for storing serialized root object, which used by [ROOT Data Analysis Framework](https://root.cern.ch/).

 There are two available mode for comparing